-The Office of Sustainability hires Elon students as interns for the summer and academic year.
+The Office of Sustainability hires Elon students as interns for the academic year.
 These students are an important part of the Office of Sustainability team.

 Volunteer Program Intern